 7. Grommet to Grouse – Livin’ the Surfie Life

-Ok, I lied: there are definitely adventures in Australia to be had on those heavenly strips of sand.
-A beloved recreational activity in Australia for locals and foreigners alike, surfing is an adventurous things to do for all skill levels!
+Ok, I lied: there are definitely awesome adventures in Australia to be had on those heavenly strips of sand.
+A beloved recreational activity in Australia for locals and foreigners alike, surfing is one of the top things to do in Australia for all skill levels!
 The real adventure, however, is livin’ the life.

 A surfing holiday around Australia’s gnarliest breaks is one of the best Australian trips you can take.
-The hedonistic east coast experience—Cairns, the Gold Coast, or the tried-and-true backpacker haven Byron Bay—is perfect for anyone looking to mix their surf-lifestyle with the booze-and-babes of coastal life.
+The hedonistic east coast experience—Cairns, the Gold Coast, Surfers Paradise, or the tried-and-true backpacker haven Byron Bay—is perfect for anyone looking to mix their surf-lifestyle with the booze-and-babes of coastal life.
+Surfer towns are some of the epicest places to visit in Australia.

 8. Party Like a Feral!